Use the Control Plane API with Dedicated Cloud

 Cluster tiers

 When you create a BYOC or Dedicated cluster, you select a usage tier.
-Each tier provides tested and guaranteed workload configurations for throughput, logical partitions, and connections.
+Each tier provides tested and guaranteed workload configurations for throughput, partitions (pre-replication), and connections.
 Availability depends on the region and the cluster type.
-See the full list of regions, zones, and tiers available with each provider in the API reference.
+See the full list of regions, zones, and tiers available with each provider in the Control Plane API reference.

 Create a cluster